TechGrounds-Cloud8/cloud8-QuincyTjia/Week1/LNX-04 Users and Groups.md

 ### Overcome challenges
 - It took quite a while to work on this excercise.
 I had some trouble with finding the right solution, but after watching a video and with help from my collegues I managed to work it out.
+- I later found out by my collegues that there is also a seperate sudo group, found bij using id quincy
 ### Results
 - I used the sudo useradd command to add a new user.
 - I used the sudo passwd command change the password for the user.